 Project Background Street rehabilitation projects are identified and prioritized according to pavement quality reflected by the Pavement Condition Index (PCI), field inspection, traffic level, and safety issues.
 Every three years, the Town conducts a full assessment on the condition of the streets through a consultant who specializes in the field.
 This assessment is funded through a grant from the Metropolitan Transportation Commission.
 The PCI information that results from the survey feeds into a street maintenance software program called StreetSaver.
-Every jurisdiction in the Bay Area uses the same program and methodology, making it the best practice in the industry.
+Jurisdictions in the Bay Area use the same program and methodology.